Students Excel in the Shaw Movement Studio

 Sydney Webb '13 (to the left)

 And perhaps nobody is more excited to use the Movement Studio than the Gadets Dance team.
-Head Coach Katie Persall says the room has been perfect for Gadets practice.
+Head Coach Mares Persall says the room has been perfect for Gadets practice.
 The team has utilized the Studio’s double mirrors to perfect technique, experimented with ballet using the studio’s bars and the floor’s soft, giving material allows the team to practice more rigorously than ever, without risking knee injuries.
 Simply put, Persall says that “Everything is enhanced.”
 Rather than having to worry about space constrictions, the entire team can easily practice together in the studio, not having to change routines due to space restricts.

 “When the team walked into the Studio, we were just so excited to have that kind of room to move in.
 We can really express ourselves in there and it makes us a stronger team.
 We all really love it and we’re just thrilled that Graceland has a space for dance,” said Gadets Captain Sydney Webb ’13.